 Plenty of free time for fellowship and activities

 A full schedule of worship and activities every day for eight days!

-Side trips in the afternoons to area attractions such as the famous Fort Gratiot Lighthouse (Michigan's oldest!), educational Thomas Edison Museum at Port Huron, Stahl's Antique Automotive Museum and Collection, Blake's Cider Mill, and beautiful Seven Ponds Nature Center will be scheduled if there is interest.
+Side trips to area attractions such as the famous Fort Gratiot Lighthouse (Michigan's oldest!), educational Thomas Edison Museum at Port Huron, Stahl's Antique Automotive Museum and Collection, Blake's Cider Mill, and beautiful Seven Ponds Nature Center will be scheduled if there is interest.

 There is no admission price but freewill offerings will be received to help defray expenses.

 This ministry exists through the encouragement and support of God's people.